Lake Superior: Shipwrecks

 Lightfoot sings that "Superior, they said, never gives up her dead".
 This is because of the unusually cold water, under 36 °F on average around 1970.
 Normally, bacteria decaying a sunken body will bloat it with gas, causing it to float to the surface after a few days.
 But Lake Superior's water is cold enough year-round to inhibit bacterial growth, and bodies tend to sink and never resurface.
 Joe MacInnis reported that in July 1994, explorer Frederick Shannon's Expedition 94 to the wreck of Edmund Fitzgerald discovered a man's body near the port side of her pilothouse, not far from the open door, "fully clothed, wearing an orange life jacket, and lying face down in the sediment".

+In February 2024, it was announced that wreckage from the SS Arlington, which sank in 1940, was discovered.

 Ecology

 More than 80 species of fish have been found in Lake Superior.
 Species native to the lake include banded killifish, bloater, brook trout, burbot, cisco, lake sturgeon, lake trout, lake whitefish, longnose sucker, muskellunge, northern pike, pumpkinseed, rock bass, round whitefish, smallmouth bass, walleye, white sucker and yellow perch.
 In addition, many fish species have been either intentionally or accidentally introduced to Lake Superior: Atlantic salmon, brown trout, carp, chinook salmon, coho salmon, freshwater drum, pink salmon, rainbow smelt, rainbow trout, round goby, ruffe, sea lamprey and white perch.

 Lake Superior has fewer dissolved nutrients relative to its water volume than the other Great Lakes and so is less productive in terms of fish populations and is an oligotrophic lake.
 This is a result of the underdeveloped soils found in its relatively small watershed.
 It is also a reflection of relatively small human population and small amount of agriculture in its watershed.
 However, nitrate concentrations in the lake have been continuously rising for more than a century.
 They are still much lower than levels considered dangerous to human health; but this steady, long-term rise is an unusual record of environmental nitrogen buildup.
 It may relate to anthropogenic alternations to the regional nitrogen cycle, but researchers are still unsure of the causes of this change to the lake's ecology.

 As for other Great Lakes fish, populations have also been affected by the accidental or intentional introduction of foreign species such as the sea lamprey and Eurasian ruffe.
 Accidental introductions have occurred in part by the removal of natural barriers to navigation between the Great Lakes.
 Overfishing has also been a factor in the decline of fish populations.